LoungeBuddy/apicache/README.md

 From the perspective of the api client nothing is different from the original apicache lib until you use the `allowExpired` option.

+when `allowExpired: true` is passed an additional header is set on the response so downstream can act accordingly.
+This header is `serving-stale: true`.

 #### Supports Redis or built-in memory engine with auto-clearing.

 [![npm version](https://badge.fury.io/js/apicache.svg)](https://www.npmjs.com/package/apicache)